Name: ZonalStatistics_Ex_02.py

 Such a complex model should be developed with the best practices in mind.
 Here is a set of Best Practices from IBM.

-Deliverables for this week's Lesson 7 Writing and UML Drawing Exercise
+Lesson 7 Writing and UML Drawing Exercise